hayzedd2/shooter/README.md

 ## Who cares? why did you build this?

-To show how easy you can manage keyboard events why focusing on the main logic of your game.
+To show how easy you can manage keyboard events while focusing on the main logic of your game.

 ## Show me

-- See for instance, how this game controls is being set up
+- See for instance, how this game control is being set up

 ```tsx
  useKeys({